 Since ghee is dairy-free (having had all of the dairy residue simmered off), lactose intolerant individuals or those who cannot consume butter are free to enjoy the flavorful treat of “butter” in the form of ghee without worrying about the gastrointestinal problems that normally follow.

 Ghee possesses butyric acid, which is one of the most beneficial short-chain fatty acids that the body needs.
 Butyric acid has been shown, in recent research, to actually decrease inflammation in parts of the body, particularly in the gastrointestinal tract, and is now a recommended dietary addition for some people with ulcerative colitis.
-Furthermore, ghee enemas have long been used in traditional medicine for inflammation of all kinds.
+Furthermore, ghee enemas have long been used in traditional medicine for treating inflammation of all kinds.

-Eye Health: The significant levels of vitamin A in ghee make it ideal for protecting eye health.
+The significant levels of vitamin A in ghee make it ideal for protecting eye health.
 Carotenoids are antioxidants that specialize in eliminating and neutralizing the free radicals that attack the macular cells, thereby preventing macular degeneration and the development of cataracts.

-A Final Word of Warning: All of the benefits mentioned above make ghee sound like an ideal substitute for butter; however, as mentioned a number of times, ghee is made purely of fat, so excessive consumption of ghee can dramatically change your fat intake and can act as a negative dietary choice.
+Word of Caution: All of the benefits mentioned above make ghee sound like an ideal substitute for butter; however, as mentioned a number of times, ghee is made purely of fat, so excessive consumption of ghee can dramatically change your fat intake and can act as a negative dietary choice.
 Be careful about your intake and study the fat content of the ghee you choose to consume.
 Also, speak to your medical professional to ensure that your fitness level can handle a shift to a higher fat diet.